-The following types of organizations are not eligible to apply to the 2018 Project Support I grant program (this list is not exhaustive): organizations that have not received CAC funding in the past; organizations that are serving as fiscal agents or fiscal sponsors for an organization or program; units of government; K-12 schools; private non-operating foundations; individuals; religious institutions without a separate 501c3 organization that specifically administers non-sectarian public programming; organizations that are not in good standing with CAC and/or in compliance with previous grants.
-Additionally, organizations receiving or applying for General Operating Support or applying for a Project Support II grant from CAC are not eligible to apply for Project Support I funding in the same grant cycle.
+The following types of organizations are not eligible to apply to the 2018 Project Support II grant program (this list is not exhaustive): organizations that are serving as fiscal agents or fiscal sponsors for an organization or program; units of government; K-12 schools; private non-operating foundations; individuals; religious institutions without a separate 501c3 organization that specifically administers non-sectarian public programming; organizations that are not in good standing with CAC and/or in compliance with previous grants.
+Additionally, organizations applying for General Operating Support or applying for a Project Support I grant from CAC are not eligible to apply for Project Support II funding in the same grant cycle.